Washington DC · Operators

 What this work does not include.

 No legal services.
 No US LLC or C-corp formation.
 No SAM.gov registration, no CAGE code issuance, no FAR and DFARS contracting compliance, no FedRAMP authorisation, no FISMA accreditation, no IL2 to IL5 hosting, no CMMC certification work.
 No security-clearance sponsorship.
 No ITAR or EAR licensing.
 No L-1, E-2, EB-5, or O-1 visa work.
 No US tax structuring, no US banking introductions.
 No fiduciary services.
 No federal regulatory licensing, FDA submissions, FCC licensing, or US securities work.
 No IP filing.
 No contract drafting.
 No US recruiting or executive search.
-No M and A advisory.
+No M and A specialist.
 No lobbying, no Lobbying Disclosure Act registration, no representation before US Congress, the US executive branch, or US federal agencies.

 Frequently asked.

 Often it is the wrong first move.
 The federal sales head inherits the frame the international firm hands them.
-If the frame is a commercial-customer site, a commercial-outcome deck, a principal layer that does not surface federal credibility signals, and a follow-up cadence built for commercial procurement, the federal sales head spends the first year inside a broken architecture and usually attrites or burns relationships.
+If the frame is a commercial-customer site, a commercial-outcome deck, a owner layer that does not surface federal credibility signals, and a follow-up cadence built for commercial procurement, the federal sales head spends the first year inside a broken sales system and usually attrites or burns relationships.
 The sequence that works is to rebuild the federal-procurement-facing architecture first, then hire the federal commercial leader into a frame that can carry them.

 Further on DC and the US corridor.